adriel0/MCO1-CEPARCO-GRP1/README.md

 Following ASM (x86-64), we have SIMD (xmm registers).
 This kernel shows that having registers that can store 2 64-bit integers at once is faster than having registers that can only store 1 64-bit integer, allowing data parallelism.

 However, what's better than being able to store 2 64-bit integers in 1 register?
 Being able to store 4 64-bit integers in 1 register!
-With SIMD (ymm registers) having 256-bit registers in its disposal, not only it is an Assembly language, it can also perform faster data parallelism than SIMD (xmm registers), outpacing the other 3 kernels by a good margin.
+With SIMD (ymm registers) having 256-bit registers in its disposal, not only it is an Assembly language, it can also perform faster data parallelism than SIMD (xmm registers).
+This means that SIMP (ymm registers) is very optimized in terms of execution time, outpacing the other 3 kernels by a good margin.

 **Overall Performance (Release)**